Olive-Wangui/Frictional/README.md

 Delani Studio

 ## Description
-This project concerns recreating frictional studio for Delani studio to suit the user's needs.
+This project concerns creating a frictional studio for Delani studio to suit the user's needs.

 ## Setup instructions
 -'git clone https://github.com/Olive-Wangui/Frictional.git' -cd -code. or visual studio code. based on the text editor you have.

 ## Technologies used
-<li>HTML.5
+<li>HTML5
 <li>CSS
 <li>JavaScript
-<li>Bootstrap
-<li>Contact Information
-You can reach me on email owanguioly4@gmail.com for raising a big fix.
+<li>Bootstrap5

 ## License and Copyright information
 -MIT License